lsongdev/node-escpos/README.md

 + CODE39
 + ITF
 + NW7

+The EAN type automatically calculates the last parity bit.
+For the EAN13 type, the length of the string is limited to 12, and EAN8 is limited to 7. (#57)

 width is a numeric value in the range between (1,255) Default: 64 height is a numeric value in the range between (2,6) Default: 3